How to visit the Colosseum with kids: all you need to know (updated with 2024 new ticketing rules)

 In winter, opt for the middle of the day: I went at 1pm and it was wonderful as the sun was just high enough to give you some warmth (you want it, especially if visiting the underground part, where you get quite chilly)

 In any other season, opt for early in the morning or, with older kids, for the evening tour.
-In the busy and hotter seasons the Colosseum becomes excessively crowded and the air around it saturated with smog, making the whole experience much more tiring and draining.
+In the busy and hotter seasons the Colosseum still retains some shade but it can get hot so working around the weather is best!

 Leave the stroller at home (maybe)